vignesh0710/Plural_Sight/README.md

 # Plural_Sight
-Solutions for Data Challenge.
+# Solutions for Data Challenge.
 [Written explanations for the questions addressed along with the challenge and the approached are explained in the file Approaches Explained and Written Solutions.pdf and it is uploaded in this repo]

+## Modules required:

+1. Python
+2. Pandas
+3. Numpy
+4. Scikit-learn
+5. pickle
+6. Flask
+7. Scipy

-Instructions to run the code:
+## Instructions to run the code:

 1. Download the folder from Github and unzip which will create Plural_sight-master
 2. Open this folder -> Unzip the FOLDER data_files_ml_engineer.zip and FILE plural_sight.db.zip.
 The following image will be the folder structure for Plural_sight-master after these 2 steps